 A bargain may not be.
 Weigh prices and services for several companies.
 The lowest price may not bring you the services you need.
 But on the other hand, be realistic about what you need.
 If all you want are messages taken when you leave your office, you may not need live.

-For lots more information about answering services and related topics, check out the links on the next page.
+For lots more information about answering services and related topics, check out the links below.